mikeerickson/laravel-craftsman/README.md

 ### Foreign Key Syntax

-When using the `--fields` option when building migrations, you should use the following syntax:
+When using the `--foreign` option when building migrations, you should use the following syntax:

 ```bash
 format: